-Going forward, investors can look forward to the upcoming release of the iPhone 8.
-This will be a major growth catalyst for Apple, since the iPhone itself represents more than half the company’s total revenue.
+Going forward, investors can look forward to product releases on a regular basis such as new iPhone releases.
+This will be a major growth catalyst for Apple, since the iPhone is its most important product by far.

-Stock with 1%-2% dividend yields may not be as attractive as those with high dividend yields of 5%+, but investors should not avoid them just because of their low yields.
-This is especially the case for stocks that raise their dividends by 10%-20% per year.
+Stock with low dividend yields may not be as attractive as those with high dividend yields of 5%+, but investors should not avoid them just because of their low yields.
+This is especially the case for stocks that raise their dividends by 10%-20% (or more) each year.

-With such high dividend growth rates, the stocks on this list can eventually catch up to their high-yielding counterparts over time.
+With such high dividend growth rates, the stocks on this list can eventually provide higher income than their high-yielding counterparts over time.
 With enough time, investors can actually earn higher yields from dividend growth stocks.

 As a result, these 10 stocks should have appeal to young investors looking to build a dividend growth portfolio.